selego/convention/README.md

 - Make your code readable
 - Comment when you can't make your code readable
 - Deliver fast high added valuable for the client
+- Services and components should be business agnostic